subconcept-labs/ulangi/docs/google-sheets-add-on/install-ulangi-sheets-add-on.md

 #### Difficulty: Easy

 ## I. Installation
+0. Note that this add-on only works on Google Sheets web version.

 1. Create a Google Sheets document by visiting [https://sheets.google.com](https://sheets.google.com)

 2. On the menu, select **Add-on > Get add-ons**.